RingCentral pricing: Hidden fees + 6 Other things to know

 Best for: Call centers that want more toll-free minutes, even if texting is still capped.

-• 200 SMS and MMS messages per user per month
+• Texting: 200 SMS and MMS messages per user per month

-• AI-powered video meetings with up to 200 participants
+• Webinars: Host large meetings with up to 500 attendees

-However, you should know the ‘unlimited’ storage doesn’t include video meetings, and all your files are subject to time-based deletion policies.
-Plus, there are still limits on RingCentral SMS and toll-free minutes.
+You should know the ‘unlimited’ storage doesn’t include video meetings.
+Plus, all your files are subject to time-based deletion policies.
+For example, your call recordings will be deleted after 90 days.
+There are also limits on RingCentral SMS and toll-free minutes.
 This could get frustrating as your business grows.

 RingCentral plans add-ons